Maps make sense of complex systems

 Some of the challenges around measuring and modelling traffic flows, road performance, bottlenecks and count are:

-- The sensors are based on a fixed location so it becomes difficult to see the entire network.
+- The sensors are at fixed locations so it becomes difficult to see the entire network.

 - It is expensive to maintain these sensors and during road works, these areas become black spots.

-- Fleet cars, which are often used for sampling, don’t provide an accurate picture of traffic conditions as they can be skewed depending on sample size, time of day and region.
+- Fleet cars, which are often used for sampling, don’t provide an accurate picture of traffic conditions as the data they supply can be skewed depending on sample size, time of day and region.

 Transformation through analytics